 • At the heart of the development of the east end of the Danforth Campus is a beautiful and inviting new campus gathering place, Ann and Andrew Tisch Park.

-• New terraces near the School of Engineering & Applied Science and the Sam Fox School of Design & Visual Arts will connect to Tisch Park.
-This expanded green space will offer a tree-framed view of Brookings Hall and easy connections between the School of Engineering & Applied Science and the Sam Fox School of Design & Visual Arts.
+• New terraces near the School of Engineering & Applied Science and the Sam Fox School of Design & Visual Arts connect to Tisch Park.
+This expanded green space offers a tree-framed view of Brookings Hall and easy connections between the School of Engineering & Applied Science and the Sam Fox School of Design & Visual Arts.

-• Art and sculpture will be thoughtfully integrated into the landscape design.
+• Art and sculpture is thoughtfully integrated into the landscape design.

 Learn more about the plan for the transformation of the east end of the Danforth Campus.